benallfree/vibescale/client/llm.md

 4. Performance

    - Only mutate what needs to change
-   - Let Immer handle immutability
+   - Let your configured produce function handle immutability
    - The library automatically handles change detection
    - Clean up resources on disconnect